oicr-gsi/shesmu/implementation.md

 | Optional   | `java.util.Optional`                       | _inner_`?`               | `q`_inner_ |
 | Optional   | `java.util.Optional`                       | `nothing`                | `Q`        |
 | Dict       | `java.util.Map`                            | _k_` -> `_v_             | `m` _k_ _v_ |

-The ASM bytecode generation library has a class `Type` that describes JVM types.
-A `Type` object can be constructed either by knowing the JVM name for a class, or by using `Type.getType(Foo.class)` where _Foo_ is the class.

 If you require a type as part of your configuration, `Imyhat` can be serialised and unserialised by Jackson with JSON-enhanced descriptors.
 See [types in the